magento/devdocs/_includes/install/sampledata/file-sys-perms-digest.md

 <div markdown="1">

 ### Apply file system permissions and ownership {#rc1-samp-ownership}
-Before you upgrade Magento and sample data, you must apply current file system permission and ownership as discussed in the following sections.
+As part of the sample data upgrade process, you must apply current file system permission and ownership as discussed in the following sections.
 Failure to do so will cause your upgrade to fail.

 For more information about file system ownership and permissions since the Magento 2.0.6 release, see [Overview of ownership and permissions]({{ site.gdeurl }}install-gde/prereq/file-sys-perms-over.html).